bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 needs to be able to access either a Firefox browser (through a package called geckodriver) or a Chromium browser (through the chromedriver package).

-Depending on wether you are using ``conda`` or ``pip``, on of run the following commands to make sure you have all required packages installed:
+Depending on whether you are using ``conda`` or ``pip``, run one of the following commands to make sure you have all required packages installed:

 .. panels::